How to Complete the FAFSA Step by Step

 Ready to file the FAFSA?
 First, check your watch.

-Ensure you have up to an hour to fill it out.
-Most people find that it takes less than one hour to complete, including gathering the personal and financial information you need.
+Ensure you have at least an hour to fill it out.
+Most people find that it takes around one hour to complete, including gathering the personal and financial information you need.

 Here’s how to fill out the FAFSA step by step.